 There are more than one million women in the Mid-South.
 1 in 8 will get breast cancer in their lifetime.
 If detected early, the 5 year survival rate is 99%.
 Breast cancer is not found in the emergency room until it is too late.
 Breast cancer affects all ages, all races and all income levels.

 The Memphis-MidSouth Affiliate of Susan G. Komen® has a mission to eradicate breast cancer through education, screening and treatment.
 Through July 2012, we served five counties in two states: Fayette, Shelby and Tipton in Tennessee and DeSoto and Tunica in Mississippi.
 Cities include Memphis, Germantown, Collierville, Millington and Munford in Tennessee and Southaven, Olive Branch and Tunica in Mississippi.
 As of August 2012, we now serve 14 counties in Tennessee and 7 counties in Mississippi: Shelby, Fayette, Tipton, Lauderdale, Dyer, Haywood, Lake, Madison, Crockett, Hardeman, Henderson, Chester, McNairy and Hardin in Tennessee and DeSoto, Tunica, Tate, Marshall, Benton, Coahoma and Quitman in Mississippi.
 Cities include: Memphis, Germantown, Collierville, Dyersburg, Jackson, Millington and Munford in Tennessee and Clarksdale, Southaven, Olive Branch and Tunica in Mississippi.

-Since our inception in 1992 Komen Memphis-MidSouth has granted over $9.4 million in our mission to eradicate breast cancer through education, screening and treatment in the MidSouth.
-Our Affiliate has partnered with major hospitals in our area including Baptist, Methodist, Regional One (The Regional Medical Center) and St. Francis and community providers including Christ Community Health Center, The Church Health Center and The Julie B. Baier Foundation.
-In fiscal year 2015-16 we are providing grants totaling $551,499 for dedicated use in our 21 counties.
+Since our inception in 1992 Komen Memphis-MidSouth has granted over $10 million in our mission to eradicate breast cancer through education, screening and treatment in the MidSouth.
+Our Affiliate has partnered with major hospitals in our area including Baptist, Methodist, Regional One and St. Francis and community providers including Christ Community Health Center and The Church Health Center.
+In fiscal year 2016-17 we are providing grants totaling $537,236 for dedicated use in our 21 counties.

 Susan G. Komen is second only to the US government in funding breast cancer research.
 The Memphis-MidSouth Affiliate is proud to have contributed over $3 million to direct breast cancer research.